 In the summer months using shades that are brighter or darker than normal such as magenta and if you have olive or medium skin, you will find purple works well with your natural flesh tones.
-Neutral colored suits teamed with pocket squares and ties in various shades of purple work really well.
+Neutral coloured suits teamed with pocket squares and ties in various shades of purple work really well.
 Try a purple shirt with blue suits or contrasting with chinos and a blue blazer.

-Green Color Application
+Green Colour Application

-Pair with: Yellow, green and blue greens (Easy peasey)
+Pair with: Yellow, green and blue-greens (Easy peasey)

-Contrast with: Violets and Reds (Harder head scratching required)
+Contrast with: Violets and Reds (Harder head-scratching required)

 Compliment with: Mauve pink (Hair restorer moment)

 Classic: Blue, white and grey (Nice one Rodney)